Stevie Cameron: On the Take

 Her second book, On the Take: Crime, Corruption and Greed in the Mulroney Years, was published in 1994.
-The book raised questions about the ethics of former Progressive Conservative Prime Minister Brian Mulroney and his alleged involvement in secret commissions paid by Karlheinz Schreiber to members of the Government of Canada, and to Conservative-linked lobbyists, in exchange for then-crown corporation Air Canada's purchase of 34 Airbus jets.
-It was one of the first full-length works to dig into the Airbus Affair in Canada.
+The book raised questions about the ethics of former Progressive Conservative Prime Minister Brian Mulroney.
+Some allegations included the following scandals: Karlheinz Schreiber making payments to him to influence Air Canada's $2 billion purchase of Airbus jetliners (Airbus Affair); maintenance contracts for Canada's CF-18; and a computerized communications system for the foreign affairs department that went $200 million over budget.
 The book also documented several other corruption scandals during the period.
-In 1995, Cameron joined Maclean's magazine as a contributor for investigative stories.